Mastering the Art of Litter Box Training: How to Train Cats to Use a Litter Box

 3. Keep it clean.

 Your cat does their part by doing their business in a box; it’s your job to keep it clean.
 Dr. Bell warns that cats will avoid dirty litter boxes and find other places to go to the bathroom.
 If you’d rather your kitty didn’t make unexpected deposits behind the couch because you failed to scoop their litter box, scoop it at least once a day and empty, scrub, and refill the entire litter box once a week.

-Shit happens, right?
-When it starts happening outside the litter box, it may take some detective work to figure out what’s wrong: Experimenting with the size of the litter box and the type of litter might be all it takes to get your cat back into the box, according to Dr. Bell.
+Experimenting with the size of the litter box and the type of litter might be all it takes to get your cat back into the box, according to Dr. Bell.
 If that doesn’t work, make an appointment with your vet to rule out medical issues.
 Conditions like cat UTIs (urinary tract infections) or bladder stones can make your cat associate pain with their litter box, sending them to other spots to relieve themselves.
 Dr. Bell says clearing up the medical issue should stop the accidents.

-Finally, no matter how badly you want to yell, “Noooo!” and snatch up your cat when you catch them going to the bathroom on your new rug, scolding them is not the answer.
+No matter how badly you want to yell, “Noooo!” and snatch up your cat when you catch them going to the bathroom on your new rug, scolding them is not the answer.
 “You want to offer positive reinforcement,” Dr. Bell says.
 “If you scare them [when they have an accident], it’s not going to help them with litter box training — stress can cause even more litter box problems.”